Ezwen/drollcaller/README.md

 # drollcaller

-Very simple monitoring of online services.
+A funny simple monitoring tool for online services.

 ## Installation